fcdoc/doc/en/flashduty/mixin/alert_integration/tencent_cls.md

 **Step 2: Configure Alert Policy**

-1. Log in to your Tencent Cloud console, select the Log Service CLS product, and go to Monitoring Alert - Alert Policy
+1. Log in to your Tencent Cloud console, select the Log Service CLS product, and enter Monitor Alert - Alert Policy
 2. Click **New** to start a new

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/tencent_cls/2.avif" />

-3. 5	As depicted, enter the specific alert name in the __alert name__ field, and select a specific log topic for the log theme
+3. As shown in the figure, __alert Name __ fill in the specific alert name, and the log topic selects a specific log topic

 4. **Execution statement:** Fill in the specific query statement, select the time range for the query time range, click preview to view the execution results, and enter the specific trigger condition for the trigger condition.